ersinyetisen/Continuous-Integration-Test/README.md

                 └── web.xml

 ```
-Create manually the missing folders or files if doesn't exist.
+Create manually missing folders or files if doesn't exist.

 Now look at the *pom.xml* and add all the needed dependencies.
 From this point you can continue to creating your project files (*.java* and/or *.jsp* etc. files).